maleeha5/Stock-App/readme.txt

 Multiple selections for the column actions is allowed

-It displays the stocks for each of the companies for all of the selected column actions
+It displays the stocks for each of the companies for all of the actions selected from the sidebar

 The choice of column actions are Open, High, Close, Value and Dividends The displayed companies include Apple, Google, Microsoft and Meta (Facebook)